hamishwillee/hamishwillee.github.io/_posts/2014-06-20-Trello-project-management-tools-and-burndown-charts.markdown

 # Plus for Trello

 [Plus for Trello](https://chrome.google.com/webstore/detail/plus-for-trello/gjjpophepkbhejnglcmkdnncmaanojkf?hl=en) is *Chrome-only* browser extension for tracking time spent by card, list, board and user.
-It is also free, open source, well supported.
+It is also free, open source, and well supported.
 It is the best tool I have found (so far) for supporting time estimation and tracking on *Trello*.

 The extension adds card fields in which users can enter the amount of time they have just spent on the task, a re-estimate of how much more/less time will be required (than previously estimated), and/or a comment.
 Once entered, the new values are automatically added to the total times in the card title (in <a href="#scrum-for-trello">Scrum for Trello</a> format).